jevvilla/workshop-angular-testing/README.md

 })
 ```

+You already have tools to solve challenge #2, but before starting it's appropriate let you know that in Angular everything is a class (`Components`, `Services`, `Pipes`, etc), therefore you can make instaces of it.
+Remember import the respective class before instantiate it;

 ## Challenge #2

 Time to test something real in our app.
 Use the same spec you created before: